sashgorokhov/file-automation/README.md

   move_docs:
     # Required.
 Pattern for file matching.
 Supports standard globbing syntax like *, ?, **
     glob: /docs_landing/*
     # Optional.
 ONLY match files with these extensions.
+With dot!
     include_ext:
       - .txt
       - .doc
     # Optional.
 Exclude files that have these extensions.
+With dot!
     exclude_ext:
       - .mp4
     # Optional.
 Exclude files that have these keywords in their name (case-insensitive)